mitsuba-renderer/drjit/docs/what.rst

    $ python -m pip install --upgrade drjit

+The binary extension requires ``libatomic`` to be installed on the system.
+It is part of most distributions, but not all.
+If needed, install it using your distribution's package manager.

 With that taken care of, let's see how Dr.Jit works in the context of a simple example.